Victoria Public Hall

 Victoria Public Hall, or the Town Hall, is a historical building in Chennai, named after Victoria, Empress of India.
-It is one of the finest examples of British architecture in Chennai and was built to commemorate the golden jubilee of Queen Victoria.
-It served as a theatre and public assembly room in the late 19th century and the early 20th century.
-It now houses the South Indian Athletic Association Club.
+It is one of the finest examples of British architecture in Chennai and was built to commemorate the Golden Jubilee of Queen Victoria.
+In the late 19th and early 20th centuries, it was used as a theater and a place for public gatherings.
+The South Indian Athletic Association Club now resides there.